BA History and Politics - Ellie Barrow

 Years at UEA

-What drew you to study History & Politics at UEA?
+What drew you to study History and Politics at UEA?

 The course really stood out to me because I have an interest in the modern history modules.
 I enjoyed seeing the campus on the open days that I went to, and I liked that everything is within walking distance so I could easily find my way around it.
 There were a lot of green spaces and the atmosphere was really welcoming.